weishiuchang/writeups/onprem-istio/README.md

 * Connection #0 to host helloworld.fireflyclass.com left intact
 ```

 Hm.
-Well it certainly looks like [Istio](https://istio.io/docs/) has done away with supporting Ingresses, so what is the "Istio-way" to expose a Service?
-It looks like they've created a couple of **C**ustom **R**esource **D**efinitions to replace Ingresss: Gateways and VirtualServices.
-So let's get rid of our Ingress and examine the Gateway that came deployed with Istio:
+Well it certainly looks like [Istio](https://istio.io/docs/) has done away with supporting Ingresses, so what is the "Istio-way" to expose a Service outside of the cluster?
+It looks like they've created a couple of **C**ustom **R**esource **D**efinitions to replace Ingresses: Gateways and VirtualServices.
+So let's get rid of our useless Ingress and examine the Gateway that came deployed with Istio:

 ```bash
 # kubectl delete ingress helloworld